 IB Trader Workstation (TWS)

 This is the flagship proprietary platform built for experienced traders who demand various tools and versatility.
 It is exclusively available to PRO clients of Interactive Brokers.
 It is a downloadable desktop platform for Windows, MAC OSX, and Linux.
+You will not find this particular trading platform available via many other brokers, Rockfort Markets being an exception.

 Here are some of the TWS’s features: